p1521303x/My-Website/README.md

 Tablet view is exactly the same as mobile view however as screen get bigger the content inside adjusts it layout to fit with the tablet size.

+- One error that I been facing when checking my website with the css validator is the keyframe, after many attempts to resolve it, I was unable and is just leading to increasing the number of errors therfore that error is left unsolved.

 <h1>Reference</h1>
 https://www.w3schools.com/css/css3_flexbox.asp "Used flexbox to preview all the products (trainers) on mens and womens page this, some of the codes were used from this websites onto mywebsite"